 Stacking Sports in France

 By Nicolas Guerin, Fabrice Long, Paul Maitre-Devallon, Ana Miscu, François Chas - NP2F architectes, Paris, France

 The structure is an architecture of reduction to minimal means.
 Only restaurants and shops on the lower levels are enclosed within a facade.
 The rest of the reinforced concrete structure is mediated by just a braided mesh enclosure that acts as a shading device, windbreak, and ball-catcher without the need for large mechanical systems.
-This reduction is not only aesthetic: by minimising heating and cooling costs, the architecture contributes to the project's aim of providing low-cost access to sports for all.
+This reduction is not only aesthetic: by minimizing heating and cooling costs, the architecture contributes to the project's aim of providing low-cost access to sports for all.

+Stacking Sports in France